-This will include organisations such as mail fulfilment houses and email broadcasters who will send out our marketing materials to our supporters on our behalf.
+This will include organisations such as mail fulfilment houses, telephone fundraising agencies and email broadcasters who will contact you or send out our marketing materials to you on our behalf.
 In all of these situations we ensure that we always have a written contractual agreement in place that will ensure that those organisations can only use the data provided for the specific purposes we direct them to do, and that they have in place strict security requirements in order to protect your personal information.

 For a list of our current third party contractors, see here.